Press Releases December 18, 2020

 Crestmead, Queensland (18 December, 2020) — JOHN Deere has, for the second consecutive year, received a CES Innovation Award to recognise outstanding product design and engineering in consumer technology, with its X Series Combine Harvesters being honoured in the 2021 Robotics category.

 X Series Combine Harvesters are equipped with ActiveVision camera technology to help farmers see inside the grain tank and observe tailings to allow them to monitor the condition of harvested grain, right down to individual kernels.
-This technology, fueled by proprietary algorithms, provides farmers with information to make critical decisions in the moment, and to gather data over time to inform future decisions.
+This technology, fuelled by proprietary algorithms, provides farmers with information to make critical decisions in the moment, and to gather data over time to inform future decisions.

 The Robotics category of the annual CES Innovation Awards highlights programmable or otherwise intelligent machines capable of performing specific tasks or replicating human movement or interactions.
 Products are reviewed and scored by a panel of judges comprised of designers, engineers, and technology media.
 Products are also evaluated on their engineering and functionality, aesthetics, and design; and what makes the product unique and innovative.